-The goal of the residential program is to provide Deaf individuals with a community-based home that offers the level of care they need, promotes independence and teaches necessary living skills.
-Residents are integrated into the Deaf community as well as their local community at large.
-Participants in the residential program may work, attend PAHrtners’ Partial Hospitalization Program or engage in other educational activities.
+The goal of the residential program is to provide Deaf individuals with a community-based home that offers the level of care they need, promotes independence and teaches necessary living skills, such as: money management, transportation skills, personal hygiene, medication management, food purchase and preparation and the use of technology.

 Apartments with one, two or three bedrooms are available.
 All units are equipped with Deaf-friendly technology, strobe lights, videophones, etc. Some of our homes are barrier-free for residents with mobility needs.